MEDIC ST 5009AHO - Geriatrics and General Practice Part 1

 Students are expected to attend and participate in ward rounds, outpatient clinics and academic teaching sessions such as unit meetings and hospital grand rounds.
 Students need to discuss with their preceptor when these activities take place and how they should engage themselves in them.

-Students are also expected to work up and present patients and as part of the clinical learning experience, students must clerk at least one patient during their geriatric medicine placement for formal assessment.
-The mode of the assessment of this case write up will be up to the student’s preceptor.
+Students are also expected to work up and present patients and as part of the clinical learning experience.

 Each week specific lectures will be provided at TQEH, RAH and Modbury Hospital.
 Students to refer to their master timetable.

-To: Aged Care Assessment Team, Aged care complex (nursing home), Alzheimer’s Association, Centre for physical activity in Ageing, Day therapy centre
+May have exposure to: Aged Care Assessment Team, Nursing Home or Home Visits, Centre for physical activity in Ageing, Day Therapy Centres

 Teaching during the GP component of the rotation is delivered primarily in the clinical setting.
 It is supplemented by the tutorials and lectures in Week 1.